jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ### 2. Private

 This is the default when starting a server for the first time.

-This type of server will not be listed on a directory server list.
-You must give musicians your server address to connect their clients to.
-See [Running a Private Server](#running-a-private-server) for configuration.
+Private servers are not listed by Directories, so only musicians who know your server's address to will be able to connect to it.
+This is useful because Jamulus does not (in any server mode) let you control who can connect to a server.

 <figure>